 The actress Lupita Nyong’o stars as Phiona’s mother in the film.
-Actor David Oyelowo plays Robert Katende, a missionary and refugee of Uganda’s civil war, who started the chess program in Katwe that offered a bowl of porridge and hope to any child who would participate.
+Actor David Oyelowo plays Robert Katende, a missionary and refugee of Uganda’s civil war, who started a chess program in Katwe.
+He would offer a bowl of porridge for every child that would participate.

-Katende taught Phiona Mutesi and her brother chess.
-Everyday she would walk four miles to attend training.
-Mutesi went on to become National Champion of Uganda and compete in the World Chess Olympiad.
+Everyday Phiona and her brother would walk four miles to attend training.
+Phiona went on to become the National Champion of Uganda and compete in the World Chess Olympiad.
 She is the first titled female Ugandan chess player.

 Sport Outreach Institute is the organization that supports Katende’s chess program.
 Lundberg had lunch with Robert Katende and Phiona Mutesi in Uganda, May 2016.

 Robert, could you tell us who has been one or two of the people who have impacted you?

 One of them is my grandmother.
 She was there for me right from my childhood.
 And my aunties, they did their best to help me out; it wasn’t easy.
 If they were not there perhaps I wouldn’t be who I am.